 Art and artists have played a key role in the history of Maine’s Downeast Region, and the founding of Acadia National Park.
 The Artist-in-Residence program is dedicated to creating new ways for visitors to experience Acadia through the arts.

-In exchange for a two-week residency in Acadia, artists lead one outreach presentation for the public, and donate within one year one work of art that depicts a fresh and innovative new perspective of the park for visitors that's drawn from their own experience.
-Details are available in the Program Description.
+Participants lead one outreach presentation for the public, and donate within one year one work of art that depicts a fresh and innovative new perspective of the park for visitors that's drawn from their own experience.